Are you looking for the best poke in Honolulu and Waikiki? This guide from a Hawaii local has all of the tastiest recommendations.

 *Note: Many of the places to get the best poke in Honolulu and Waikiki, including Paina Café and Ahi Assassins, closed down (at least their brick-and-mortar locations in Hawaii) during the COVID-19 pandemic.
 Hopefully we’ll get to see them again in the future!

-Ono Seafood is a little whole in the wall in Kaimuki that has incredible poke.
+Ono Seafood is a little hole-in-the-wall in Kaimuki that has incredible poke.
 Their tag line is “The best poke in Honolulu since 1995,” and they’re not wrong.

 All of the poke options at Ono Seafood are great – from the spicy ahi to the miso tako (octopus).
 As a matter of fact, Ono Seafood has the widest variety of tako poke in town, as they have miso tako, spicy tako, shoyu tako, and Hawaiian style tako.
 So if you’ve been on the fence about trying octopus, this is a fantastic place to finally take the plunge.